History of Colorado Springs, Colorado: Native American settlements

 Ute people have believed that the Pikes Peak region is their home.
-Their name for Pikes Peak is Tavakiev, meaning sun mountain.
+Their name for Pikes Peak is Tavakiev, meaning Sun Mountain.
 They lived a nomadic hunter-gatherer lifestyle.
 Summers were spent in the mountains, which was considered by other tribes to be the domain of the Utes.
-In the fall they would travel down Ute Pass and visited the springs where they "made offerings to the spirits of the springs for good health and good hunting".
+In the fall they would travel down Ute Pass and visit the springs where they "made offerings to the spirits of the springs for good health and good hunting".
 From there they began a journey eastward to hunt buffalo.
 They spent winters in mountain valleys where they were protected from the weather.
-Garden of the Gods artifacts from up to 3,500 years ago, such as grinding stones, "suggest the groups would gather together after their hunt to complete the tanning of hides and processing of meat."
+Garden of the Gods artifacts from up to 3,500 years ago, such as grinding stones, "suggests the groups would gather together after their hunt to complete the tanning of hides and processing of meat."
 For instance, grinding stones found there from c.
 1330 B.C. were used by the Ute people.

 Arapaho, Cheyenne, and other tribes also gathered in the Manitou Springs and Garden of the Gods areas.
 Cheyenne Mountain, named after the Cheyenne people was considered a great source of timber for teepee poles.
 Waterfalls were believed by the Cheyenne and Arapaho to be a spiritual place where one might gain inspiration, which may have been why they visited the local Cañons.

 By 1882, Utes were forced to live on reservations in southwestern Colorado and eastern Utah.